Breakdown of random matrix universality in Markov models: Conclusion

 Finally, the presence of a phase transition allows one to place stochastic matrices in the phase diagram, and evaluate how near or far they are from the transition.
 Applied to fMRI data, we found that the data are very near the transition, supporting the brain criticality hypothesis.
 A natural question is whether stochastic matrices from other complex systems are also near this transition.
 Since the ensemble includes all discrete Markov models, it can unify the study of disparate systems, in the goals of seeking universal patterns.
 This may shed light on the origin and possible universality of criticality in biological systems.

-{\bf Acknowledgments: } We are grateful to Anna Stavyska for her preliminary work on this project.
+{\bf Acknowledgments: } We are grateful to Anna Stavyska for her preliminary work on this project, and to a referee for a useful suggestion.
 EDG acknowledges support of the Natural Sciences and Engineering Research Council of Canada (NSERC), Discovery Grant RGPIN-2020-04762.
 DV is supported by a Novo Nordisk Emerging Investigator Award (NNF19OC-0054895) and by the European Research Council (ERC-StG-2019-850404).

 \begin{widetext} {\bf Appendix: From continuous-time dynamics to the master equation. }\\

 Here we discuss how the transition matrix $M$ is related to the interaction matrix $\tilde M$.
 It is simplest to discretize time, $x$, and $\xi$.
 A continuum limit can be taken later, if necessary.